Absence of local conserved charges of the Fredkin spin chain and its truncated versions: Introduction

 Although several models have been proven to lack local conserved charges, the integrability of the recently proposed Fredkin spin chain \cite{salberger2018fredkin}, with three-site nearest-neighbor interactions, has not yet been addressed.
 The ground state of the Fredkin spin chain has an analytical expression and is the uniform superposition of Dyck states, which exhibits unusually strong entanglement.
 The unusual entanglement of the ground state has motivated extensive studies of the model and its extensions \cite{salberger2017deformed,udagawa2017finite,zhang2017entropy,padmanabhan2019quantum,voinea2024deformed}.
-Studies on the dynamics of the Fredkin spin model suggest the absence of local conserved charges, though this remains inconclusive \cite{adhikari2021slow,langlett2021hilbert,singh2021subdiffusion,causer2024nonthermal}.
+Numerical studies on the Fredkin spin chain have revealed several signatures typically associated with nonintegrability, including Wigner-Dyson level statistics \cite{causer2024nonthermal}, Hilbert space fragmentation and quantum many-body scars \cite{langlett2021hilbert,causer2024nonthermal}, and behaviors of nonequilibrium dynamics \cite{adhikari2021slow,singh2021subdiffusion}.
+While these phenomena presents a compelling physical picture of nonintegrability, a rigorous mathematical proof is still necessary.

 The motivation for investigating the integrability of the Fredkin spin model is twofold.
 Firstly, research on the integrability of models with medium-range interactions and partially solvable systems is rare.
 Our objective is to address this gap and contribute to a more comprehensive understanding of the integrability landscape.
 Secondly, the integer-spin counterpart of the Fredkin spin model, known as the Motzkin model \cite{Movassagh2014PowerLV}, exhibits unusual integrability properties when certain Hamiltonian terms are removed \cite{Tong2020ShorMovassaghCL,Hao2022ExactSO}.
 This intriguing observation raises the question of whether a similar integrable structure exists in the Fredkin spin model.